Uganda

 Criminal Penalties

-Section 40 of the NGO Act (2024) provides imprisonment for anyone who “fails or refuses to produce to the Bureau a certificate, permit, constitution, charter or other relevant document or information relevant for the purposes of this Act.”
+Section 40 of the NGO Act, 2015 provides for imprisonment for any individual who “fails or refuses to produce to the Bureau a certificate, permit, constitution, charter or other relevant document or information relevant for the purposes of this Act.”

 Suspension